STUDIO POLICIES

 do I need a piano?

 Yes.
-I can only accept students that have a piano or weighted digital keyboard at home that they have easy access to and can practice on almost daily.
+I can only accept students that have a real piano (which I much prefer!) or weighted digital keyboard at home that they have easy access to and can practice on almost daily.
 Observation from a teacher: There is a big difference both in progress and enthusiasm for practicing in students who have access to a real piano versus a digital keyboard (with better results consistently coming from students with access to a real piano).
 I am always happy to help you find an acoustic piano should you want to go in that direction.
 More on materials here.

 will there be recitals/opportunities to perform?